s-g-stavely/paranoiac/README.md

 # paranoiac

-Uses Claude Code to scan a repo for vulnerabilities, bugs, or anything else interesting.
+Uses Claude Code to scan a repo for vulnerabilities, bugs, or anything else of interest.

 ## Usage